The Easiest Way to Calculate Employee Overtime

 When it comes to running a successful business, there are a few things that remain true no matter how many employees you have or what industry you’re in.

 One of these things is the importance of accurately calculating overtime pay.
-No matter what size your company is, having a system that can help you to accurately keep track of hourly rates and overtime rates isn’t just a good idea, it’s vital.
+Even if you’re a small business, having a system that can help you to accurately keep track of hourly rates and overtime rates isn’t just a good idea, it’s vital.

-The U.S. Department of Labor passed the Fair Labor Standards Act (FLSA) to guarantee employee compensation at one-half times their regular rate of pay once they exceed 40 hours of work.
+The U.S. Department of Labor passed the Fair Labor Standards Act/FLSA rules to guarantee employee compensation at one-half times their regular rate of pay once they exceed 40 hours of work.
 Calculating that total pay doesn’t fall on your team members – its up to you as their employer to follow the overtime rules and make sure their weekly salary is accurate.
-The consequences for not doing so are severe, and labor laws in states can sometimes vary from federal law.
-You also need to keep track of hours in each pay period when it comes to exemptions, double time, and differential pay.
+The consequences for not tracking employees’ salaries are severe, and labor laws in states can sometimes vary from federal law.
+Overtime laws also dictate that you need to keep track of hours in each pay period when it comes to exemptions, double time, and differential pay.
 Either way, if you don’t keep overtime wages accurate, you could be looking at a visit from the DOL or facing lawsuits.

 With this in mind, let’s look at a few important steps that you can do to accurately calculate employee overtime, while at the same time improving your overtime management system.